dvlahek/boundary-damped-wave-equilibrium-propagation/README.md

 # Boundary-Damped Wave Equilibrium Propagation

-Minimal reproducibility code for boundary-damped wave equilibrium propagation.
+Reproducibility code for boundary-damped wave equilibrium propagation.
 The repository implements the theoretical audits, controlled synthetic benchmark, locked MNIST and Fashion-MNIST experiments, block-aware statistical analysis, non-chain graph audit, dark-mode control, and measurement-noise audit reported in the accompanying study.

 The implementation uses a dimensionless damped wave model.
 It does not claim that a generic gravitational wave is a neural-network gradient.
+The tested
-The tested claim is narrower: localized boundary dissipation can relax a wave-mediated system toward equilibrium, while centered equilibrium perturbations estimate the parameter gradient with a controlled finite-time error.
+claim: localized boundary dissipation can relax a wave-mediated system toward equilibrium, while centered equilibrium perturbations estimate the parameter gradient with a controlled finite-time error.

-No manuscript, precomputed result directory, downloaded dataset, or trained model is included.
 Every command writes its outputs under `results/`.

 ## Installation